Bethel-nz/sonar/Readme.md

+# Event Tracking System

-i thought about building an event tracking system, basically everything works, i.e communication between the sdk and the different services, but i cant seem to get the frontend working,
+I thought about building an event tracking system, basically everything works, i.e communication between the SDK and the different services, but I can't seem to get the frontend working.

-Todo:
+## Todo

-[ ] - build a seperate frontend
+[]	- Build a separate frontend
-[ ] - integrate other services
+[]	- Integrate other services